Updated on 2025-08-08 GMT+08:00

 inject_fault

 Drill operation action.
 The value is automatically changed by the system background in different drill phases.
-The value can be:
+The options are as follows:

 • inject_fault: The drill is in the fault injection phase.